yorkyer/range-query/README.md

 ![](visualize.svg)

+Note:
-Note: It only supports `int` value.
+- It only supports `int` value.
 If you need `float` value, consider converting it into integer.
+- You could rewrite the program using your favorite language without little effort.

 ## API (Header Only; C++11)
 ```cpp